lala-hakobyan/tech-knowledge-base/frontend-fullstack/architecture-frontend.md

 - **Dependency Injection (DI) Pattern**
     - A pattern where a component receives its dependencies from an external source rather than creating them itself, promoting Inversion of Control and decoupling.
-    - While not originally part of the GoF catalog, DI is a widely adopted structural pattern in frontend frameworks
+    - While not originally part of the GoF catalog, DI is a widely adopted structural pattern in frontend frameworks.
     - **Use Cases:** Essential for creating modular, testable, and maintainable code in large applications.
 Heavily integrated into frameworks like Angular.

 - **Strategy Pattern**